blacksenator/boxer/README.md

 # An access base for AVM FRITZ!Box

 A platform to test different ways to access, get and post data from/to the FRITZ!Box with http requests.
+The base is the API from [andig](https://github.com/andig/carddav2fb/blob/master/src/FritzBox/Api.php), which has been extended by a few routines.
 The example code shows how to change the kid protection filter of a designated device.

 ## Requirements